sambow23/garrys-mod-rtx-remixed-perf/README.md

 ## Known issues and stuff that doesn't work:
 ### Vanilla
-- Remix cannot lock keyboard and mouse input when the runtime menu is open (happens because of no remix bridge, nvidia will need to fix it on their end)
-- The mouse cursor will occasionally appear when moving around the camera (happens because of no remix bridge, nvidia will need to fix it on their end)
 - Shader skyboxes (gm_flatgrass, gm_construct, etc) (use the [hdri skybox](https://github.com/sambow23/hdri_cube/blob/main/README.md) addon below as an alternative)
 - Some render targets (spawnmenu icons, screenshots, whatever addons that rely on them)
 - NPC Eyes (limitation of FF rendering)